 What is cystic fibrosis?

-Approximately one in 31 people in the U.S. are carriers of the cystic fibrosis gene.
+More than 10 million people in the U.S. are carriers of the cystic fibrosis gene.
 These people are not affected by the disease, and usually do not know that they are carriers.